Biden bill would put US back on path of reducing uninsured

 Republicans are trying to brand the Democrats’ plan as wasteful.
 Citing a budget office cost estimate of $553 billion over 10 years, House Republicans say that would work out to $14,200 per person covered, or about twice the annual premium for employee-only coverage at work.

-“There’s nothing affordable about Democrats’ plan,” Rep. Kevin Brady of Texas, the to Republican on the House Ways and Means Committee, said in a statement.
+“There’s nothing affordable about Democrats’ plan,” Rep. Kevin Brady of Texas, the top Republican on the House Ways and Means Committee, said in a statement.

 But such criticism overlooks the fact that Republicans don’t agree among themselves on a strategy to continue expanding health insurance coverage.
 Most believe it’s not the role of government to guarantee coverage for all, particularly for people who are able to work.